Çemberlitaş Hamam: Tourism and modern-day uses

-After people started living in apartments with private bathrooms the use of hamams became more and more obsolete, so the Çemberlitaş Hamamı was visited less from necessity and more by those in search of a historical experience.
-Tourism became the primary source of revenue for the Çemberlitaş Hamamı and foreign visitors now make up almost all its visitors.
+After people started living in apartments with private bathrooms the use of hamams became more and more obsolete, so the Çemberlitaş Hamam was visited less from necessity and more by those in search of a historical experience.
+Tourism became the primary source of revenue for the Çemberlitaş Hamam and foreign visitors now make up almost all its visitors.
 Until December 2003, the women's söğüklük was used as a restaurant serving traditional Anatolian food.